← Back to System Design Patterns

 Why This Failure Is Expensive

-A fragmented revenue engine does not just "slow down" growth; it actively consumes capital through Attribution Rot.
+A fragmented revenue engine does not just "slow down" growth; it actively consumes capital through Attribution Rot:

-System Design Principles: The RevOps Framework
+System Design Principles: The Unified Engine

 1. The Single Source of Truth (SSOT)

 Data must flow in a single direction through a shared pipeline.
 Every department must look at the same record, with the same history, updated in real-time.
-If you have "Marketing Data" and "Sales Data" in separate spreadsheets, you don't have a system; you have a conflict.
+If you have "Marketing Data" and "Sales Data" in separate silos, you don't have a system; you have a conflict.

-2. Closed-Loop Feedback
+2. Closed-Loop Feedback Channels

 3. Process Observability